emacsorphanage/ov/README.md

 #### ov-backwards `(&optional point)`

-Get overlays within from the beginning of the buffer to `point`.
+Get all the overlays from the beginning of the buffer to `point`.

 Return: `overlay list` or `nil`